1Gazzar1/MoovieMood/README.md

 ## Todos ?

-- add a movie stats page (maybe a profile page) so it shows (most watched genre, avg rating), maybe even a pi diagram for genres and a no. movies and time diagram
+- add edge cases to the profile page (no movies watched, etc..)

 - add a random movie button in the merged watched page (or profile page)